Cardinals vs. Nationals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has hit safely in two straight games.
-In his last five games he is batting .300 with a double, a home run, three walks and five RBI.
+- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .273 with a double, two home runs, two walks and six RBI.

 Goldschmidt Recent Games